joe-p/TEALrb/README.md

   subroutine def add(x, y)
 ```

 TEALrb will also add proper routing for the given methods in the compiled TEAL automatically.
-To disable this, set `@disable_abi_routing` to false within your `TEALrb::Contract` subclass.
+To disable this, set `@disable_abi_routing` to true within your `TEALrb::Contract` subclass.

 # Raw TEAL Exceptions
 TEALrb supports the writing of raw TEAL with following exceptions.
 In these exceptions, the raw teal is not valid ruby syntax therefore the TEALrb-specific syntax must be used.